 Book directly with the bus company: FlixBus, Ouibus, Eurolines, etc. Journeys will be longer, but these buses often offer Wifi, WC, and plugs!

 Book with a comparator: ComparaBUS or TicTacTrip analyse most of the bus transfers in Western Europe to help you get yours at the cheapest price!

 Travel the #ecoholidays way.
 Paris, Saint-Malo, Brest, Camaret, Clermont-Ferrand, Saint-Jean-de-Luz, Perpignan: these special French cities are where most of our ecofriendly trips start – most of them can be reached with great ease.
 You can find the different means of reaching these destinations above.
 We have included useful links for online bookings and carpooling.

 Do you speak some French per chance?
-Make use our French price checking websites.
+Make use of our French price checking websites.
 Clients often ask us for the best ways of getting in and around France.
 So we gathered some information on travelling cheap but also travelling eco-friendly.
-Find it in our infographic below.
+Find all you need in our infographic below.

 We do our best to update travel options regularly.
-We hope you recommend us!
-Good or bad, your feedback is always welcome – there is always room for improvement!
+We hope that you will recommend us!
+Good or bad, your feedback is always welcome – it it always possible to improve!